-The Trust board, has in 2021 to 2022, put in place a training plan for all Trustees which is designed to enable them to understand their responsibilities as Trustees and which reflects the needs of their completed Skills Audit.
-The board was keen to focus on the role of the trustee, governance, and risk management.
-Courses were delivered inhouse, both face to face and virtual, for those trustees who could not meet face to face.
-The courses were designed for both new and long serving Trustees.
-The Trustees will continue to ensure that training is available which reflects the requirement of the DfE and has put in place a training programme for 2022 to 2023.
+The Trust board has in place a training plan for all Trustees which is designed to enable them to understand their responsibilities as Trustees and which reflects the needs of their completed Skills Audit.
+The board is keen to focus on the role of the trustee, governance, and risk management.
+Courses are delivered in-house, both face to face and virtual, for those trustees who could not meet face to face.
+The courses are designed for both new and long serving Trustees.
+The Trustees will continue to ensure that training is available which reflects the requirement of the DfE and has put in place a training programme for 2023 to 2024.